 If the patient is still not breathing normally, coughing, or moving, begin providing high-quality chest compressions by pushing down hard and fast on the center of the chest at least 1 ½ to 2 inches with minimal interruptions and at a rate of 100/minute.

 These new recommendations apply only to bystanders who come to the aid of adult cardiac arrest patients outside the hospital setting.
 Hands-Only CPR should not be used for children or infants.
 These age groups benefit most from conventional CPR which combines chest compressions and breaths.

 People no longer have to shy away from performing CPR.
 Remember that by using Hands-Only CPR, bystanders will improve the odds of survival of those who suffer from cardiac arrest, whether they are trained in conventional CPR or not.
 There is no need to feel apprehensive because it is as simple as pushing hard and fast in the middle of the chest at 100 compressions/minute until emergency medical services arrive.

 With more people performing CPR, more lives will be saved.

-Get more information, and watch an instructional video, on the AMA Hands-Only CPR website.
+Get more information, and watch an instructional video, on the AHA Hands-Only CPR website.